wkjarosz/SamplinSafari/README.md

 * [tinyformat](https://github.com/mitsuba-renderer/tinyformat), which is available under the Boost Software License.

 Several of the orthogonal array constructions are adapted from [Art Owen's code in Statlib](http://ftp.uni-bayreuth.de/math/statlib/designs/).

+The Halton and Sobol samplers use code from [Leonhard Grünschloß](http://gruenschloss.org/).